-- 32. The other major consideration, of course, is Sedlescombe's position in the High Weald Area of Outstanding Natural Beauty (AONB) as the conservation of landscape and scenic beauty of AONBs is given "great weight" by the Government in their planning guidance.11 - 33.
-Nine sites are now being recommended to local residents for development up to 2028.
-These are Sunningdale, Pestalozzi, Sawmills and the Parish Church (all proposed in the original Plan), together with five new sites: Land at Gate Cottage, Land North of Village Hall, Land at Church Hill Farm, Land at Balcombe Green and Land at Pump House Yard.
+32. The other major consideration, of course, is Sedlescombe's position in the High Weald Area of Outstanding Natural Beauty (AONB) as the conservation of landscape and scenic beauty of AONBs is given "great weight" by the Government in their planning guidance.11

+33. Eight sites are included for development up to 2028.
+These are Sunningdale, Pestalozzi, Sawmills and the Parish Church (all proposed in the original Plan), together with four new sites: Land at Gate Cottage, Land North of Village Hall, Land at Church Hill Farm and Land at Pump House Yard.